What is a Tummy Tuck?

-Abdominoplasty is great for women who developed loose skin or an abdominal bulge after pregnancy.
-The procedure is also helpful for those who have lost a significant amount of weight, people who have developed loose skin from the natural aging process, or anyone who desires a flatter abdomen and tighter skin.
+Abdominoplasty is great for anyone who has developed loose skin or an abdominal bulge.
+This is common after pregnancy, for those who have lost a significant amount of weight, or due to the natural aging process.
 Beyond tightening loose skin and flab, a tummy tuck can correct a condition known as diastasis of the abdominal wall.
 This is when the midline abdominal muscle becomes weakened and can separate.
 The condition most frequently happens during pregnancy.

 Benefits of Abdominoplasty

 As you age and your body changes, you may notice sagging and loose skin around your midsection.
 After pregnancy, many women notice these changes because the muscles and skin have been stretched.
 Regardless of your reasons for seeking this procedure, abdominoplasty will leave you with a more youthful and sleek profile.

 It is recommended that female patients wait to have abdominoplasty until they no longer plan on becoming pregnant in the future.
 This will ensure that the weight gain and stretching associated with pregnancy will not alter the results of your tummy tuck surgery.

 How is a Tummy Tuck Performed?